Opinion | The pandemic toll may be three times greater than reported. That’s a lot of lost souls.

 The official covid death toll undercounts for several reasons.
 Health-care systems often don’t list covid as a cause of death without a positive test — so, many who died were not counted as covid because they lacked a test.
 According to the study, before tests were widely available, “many deaths due to COVID-19 among older individuals in high-income countries, particularly in long-term care facilities,” were not counted as covid.
 Moreover, nearly 4 in 10 of the world’s deaths are unregistered, according to the World Health Organization; in Africa, only 10 percent of deaths are registered, compared to 98 percent in Europe and 91 percent in the Americas.
 On top of this, covid so flooded health-care systems that many people who suffered other sicknesses could not get treatment and died.
 They might have survived were it not for the pandemic.
 Taken all together, the new study declares, pandemic mortality “has been more devastating than the situation documented by official statistics.”

 Excess mortality differed around the world.
 In the United States, the researchers said the two-year official death toll was 824,000 but the estimated excess deaths were 1.1 million.
 Undoubtedly, those estimates are higher today after the omicron surge.
-The official U.S. covid death rate was 130.6 per 100,000 population, but the estimated excess mortality rate was 179.3 per 100,000.
+The official U.S. covid death rate was 130.6 per 100,000 population, but the estimated excess-mortality rate was 179.3 per 100,000.

 Globally, the researchers say that a “substantial fraction” of the 12 million deaths beyond the official counts were probably caused by covid, just not properly accounted for.
 Figuring out why should help everyone grasp the true size of this disaster.